cloudinary-community/gatsby-transformer-cloudinary/README.md

 ## 🖼️ Add Gatsby Image Support to Existing Cloudinary Assets

-Use assets hosted by Cloudinary together with Gatsby's Image component:
+Information about Existing Cloudinary Assets is sourced into the Gatsby data layer using a plugin like [gatsby-source-contentful](https://www.gatsbyjs.com/plugins/gatsby-source-contentful/), [gatsby-source-sanity](https://www.gatsbyjs.com/plugins/gatsby-source-sanity/) etc. or a custom source plugin.

-- The plugin adds the `gatsbyImageData` resolver to each GraphQLType configured.
+- The plugin adds the `gatsbyImageData` resolver to the sourced GraphQL Types configured.

-The GraphQLType must describe an existing Cloudinary asset and [contain the following data](#transform-type-requierments).
+The GraphQL Type must describe an existing Cloudinary asset and [contain the following data](#transform-type-requierments).

 ### Install Packages